 - Give your child's medicine as directed.
 Call your child's healthcare provider if you think the medicine is not working as expected.
 Tell him if your child is allergic to any medicine.
 Keep a current list of the medicines, vitamins, and herbs your child takes.
 Include the amounts, and when, how, and why they are taken.
 Bring the list or the medicines in their containers to follow-up visits.
 Carry your child's medicine list with you in case of an emergency.

 Follow up with your child's healthcare provider as directed:

 Write down your questions so you remember to ask them during your visits.

 Care for your child at home:

 - Give saline nose drops to your baby if he has nasal congestion.
-Place a few saline drops into each nostril and then use a suction bulb to suction the mucus.
+Place a few saline drops into each nostril.
+Gently insert a suction bulb to remove the mucus.